Industrial Casters

 Stem Casters

-Made with a pin or "stem" attached to the top of the yoke.
-This stem is fitted into a hole on the bottom of the article to be moved.
-Plate casters operate on a similar principle, but with a flat plate that may be welded or with pre-drilled holes for mounting with screws or bolts, instead of the pin.
+Feature a pin or "stem" attached to the top of the yoke, which fits into a hole on the bottom of the object to be moved.
+Plate casters operate similarly, but use a flat plate with pre-drilled holes for mounting via screws or bolts.

 Swivel Casters